Azure/bicep-registry-modules/avm/res/compute/gallery/image/README.md

 - Required: No
 - Type: string
-- Default: `''`

 ### Parameter: `excludedDiskTypes`

-List of the excluded disk types.
-E.g. Standard_LRS.
+List of the excluded disk types (e.g., Standard_LRS).

 - Required: No
 - Type: array